Buy Breakdown Cover

 Euro 6 (2017):

-After the emissions cheating scandal, legislators realised that the laboritory tests were not representative of real-world conditions and could be manipulated.
+After the emissions cheating scandal, legislators realised that the laboratory tests were not representative of real-world conditions and could be manipulated.
 Therefore, a stricter Worldwide harmonised Light duty Test Procedure (WLTP) was introduced along with a Real Driving Emissions (RDE) on-road test.

 This took some time and the test methods evolved, so some cars may be registered as being Euro 6b, or Euro 6c